Absolument-Oui/InfoGare/README_en.md

 Code not available at the moment

-_**Note: that the software is not available in English**_
+_**Note: this the software is not available in English**_

 To download the software, go to [this page](https://github.com/Absolument-Oui/InfoGares/releases)

 ## Features under development for the next version

-The next version of InfoGares software will add the following features* :

   ▶️ ️ Arrivals screen

   ▶️ ️ Editing the arrivals screen

+  ▶️  Two types of screens : rural station screen and big station screens (already presents)

+  ▶️  Validation of fields on creating or editing train

   ▶️  Advanced train properties